Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 }

-This code uses the Random.Next() function to generate "unique" identifiers for the receipt pages it generates.
-Because of Random.Next() is a statistical PRNG, it is easy for an attacker to guess the strings it generates.
+This code uses the Random.Next() function to generate "unique" identifiers for the receipt pages it generates because of Random.Next() is a statistical PRNG, which makes it easy for an attacker to guess the strings it generates.
 Although the underlying design of the receipt system is also faulty, it would be more secure if it used a random number generator that did not produce predictable receipt identifiers, such as a cryptographic PRNG.

 CWE-250:Execution with Unnecessary Privileges

-The software operates at a privilege level that is higher than the minimum level required, which creates new weaknesses or amplifies the consequences of other weaknesses.
+The software operates at a privilege level higher than the minimum level required, creating new weaknesses or amplifying the consequences of other weaknesses.

-New weaknesses can be exposed because running with extra privileges, such as root or Administrator, can disable the normal security checks being performed by the operating system or surrounding environment.
+New weaknesses can be exposed because running with extra privileges, such as root or Administrator, can turn off the normal security checks performed by the operating system or surrounding environment.
 Other pre-existing weaknesses can turn into security vulnerabilities if they occur while operating at raised privileges.

 CWE-602:Client-Side Enforcement of Server-Side Security

-The software has a server that relies on the client to implement a mechanism that is intended to protect the server.
+The software has a server that relies on the client to implement a mechanism intended to protect the server.

 Related ArticlesThese articles may also be of interest to you